idan-nave/OnBoardly/doc/Servlets & HTTP Requests.md

         // Validate the input data (e.g., teamId and processId must not be null or negative) if (assignRequest.getTeamId() <= 0 || assignRequest.getProcessId() <= 0) {
-            handleError(response, HttpServletResponse.SC_BAD_REQUEST, "Invalid team ID or process ID");
+            handleError(response, HttpServletResponse.SC_BAD_REQUEST, "Invalid department ID or process ID");
             return;
         }

-        // Call the service to assign the process to the team boolean success = teamService.assignProcessToTeam(assignRequest.getTeamId(), assignRequest.getProcessId());
+        // Call the service to assign the process to the department boolean success = teamService.assignProcessToTeam(assignRequest.getTeamId(), assignRequest.getProcessId());

         // Prepare the response based on the result of the assignment operation